Sustainable Product Design and the Circular Economy

 For example, a large automobile manufacturer might use a digital twin configuration of its internal logistics to record stock levels and incoming and outgoing stock.
 A digital twin can help to understand the impact of alternative materials and components.

-The digital twin configuration can capture and display information on its sustainability using predictive maintenance to increase the useful life of a product.
+The digital twin configuration can capture and subsequently serve as a source of information on the product’s sustainability using predictive maintenance to increase the useful life of the product.
 It allows you to calculate the remaining life and/or wear of components in order to replace them in time.

-To learn why Marcellus Menges, director of PLM Global at Grammer AG says, “PLM is an important basic building block for achieving our sustainability goals,” read our white paper, The Circular Economy as a Model for the Future.
+To learn why Marcellus Menges, Head of CU RD Digital Tool Chain at SICK says, “PLM is an important basic building block for achieving our sustainability goals,” read our white paper, The Circular Economy as a Model for the Future.